trizen/raku-rosettacode/programming_tasks/L/Loops/Infinite.md

 ```

-In addition, there are various ways of writing lazy, infinite lists in Perl&#160;6:
+In addition, there are various ways of writing lazy, infinite lists in Raku:

 ```perl
 print "SPAM\n" xx *;      # repetition operator